SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 ```

-You need to create as many of these you need to get all the form fields you need for your test.
+You need to create as many of these as you need to get all the form fields you need for your test.
-The next step is create a method to set information to fields.
+The next step is to create a method to set information to fields.
 We use the message `sendKeys` to set the information that we want.

 ```